criticalmash/assemble-navigation/README.md

 >These instructions assume that you have a basic understanding of *Gulp style* [Assemble](https://github.com/assemble/assemble).
 Using this package will be vastly easier if you first understand how to build a basic Assemble site.

 Assemble-navigation is designed to use common-sense defaults to ease configuration.
 It infers the navigation hierarchy from the directory structure of the site.
 What you have to do is configure Assemble to use the middleware.
-That's done requiring Assemble-Navigation and setting it up as a middleware.
+That's done requiring Assemble-Navigation and setting it up as a middleware for each of your renderable views.

 ```javascript
 var assemble = require('assemble');